-This program exposes students to many aspects of the plumbing trade.
-Students learn pipefitting, gas-fitting, sanitary plumbing, and hydronic heating.
-They will do shop projects, as well as, live work.
-Plumbing students also work in the community.
-They install the plumbing, heating, and fuel piping in the annual house job project and maintain the facility at Monty Tech.
+This program exposes students to many aspects of the plumbing trade and prepares them for an entry-level position as an apprentice plumber upon graduation.
+Students learn pipefitting, and sanitary plumbing, including drainage, waste & venting along with water supply and distribution.
+Additionally, students learn gasfitting, and hydronic heating.
+Students will complete projects using the various tools and materials associated with the trade, as well as live work.
+Plumbing students also work in the community installing the plumbing, hydronic heating, and fuel gas piping in the annual house job project.
+Students will also help maintain the facility at Monty Tech through various plumbing repairs and replacements.
 Eligible students may participate in a Co-op agreement with trade professionals.
 Areas of employment include:

 - Plumbing/Heating/Mechanical Contractors

-- Manufacturing and Industrial Facilities

 - Wholesale and Retail Supply Companies

 - Plumbing/Heating Service Companies

+- Manufacturing and Industrial Facilities

 - Pipefitting Contractors/Fire Protection & Sprinkler Fitters